AscensionEngineering/ascensionengineering.github.io/_posts/2015-07-19-lab-8-security-system.markdown

     void unlockFailure() {
       /* You must implement the unlockFailure function *
-       * This function will flash the red LED and make
+       * This function will flash the "unlocked" LED and make
        * the piezoelectric speaker buzz, as described
        * in the lab documentation.
 It should do so for
        * approximately 5 seconds, while showing the given